genekogan/LoggerOld/README.md

 ## Usage

 The file util.py has a bunch of utilities for managing databases, including one important one for initializing the events table.
 That must be run first (util.py -> initialize_log()).

-Once the log exists, the DB_NAME variable must be hardcoded into each python script to make sure it has the full path to the table, after which the following script will add an entry to the database.
+Once the log exists, the DB_PATH variable must be hardcoded in util.py to make sure it has the full path to the table, after which the following script will add an entry to the database.

-	python /path/to/Logger/log.py "this is the text i want to log"
+	python /path/to/Logger/log.py log "this is the text i want to log"

 Optionally, the timestamp can be overridden if say the entry is being made later than the time of the event being logged.
 Must be in format MM/DD/YYYY HH:MM (or just HH:MM if date stays same) in 24-hour time.

-	python log.py "this event will have a different timestamp %(8/14/2012 19:22)"
+	python log.py log "this event will have a different timestamp %(8/14/2012 19:22)"

+If you have an internet connection, it will automatically log the gps coordinates with the post.
+You can also override the location stamp with a link to a lookup in a locations table.
+To add locations to the table, use the following example.

+	python log.py location "StatueOfLiberty

+You can then override the location in a log post using the following notation,

+	python log.py log "this event will have a different location @(StatueOfLiberty)"

 Another useful function is the ability to create replacement strings, useful if you want to use a nickname or shorthand for a longer tag.
 The following example converts all instances of ~john to ~JohnSmith in the database.

-	python log.py "/name ~john ~JohnSmith"
+	python log.py name JohnSmith john

 ## Viewing